Shardlow Hall, Derbyshire

 Shardlow Hall is a 17th-century former country house at Shardlow, Derbyshire now in use as commercial offices.
 It is a Grade II* listed building which is officially listed on the Buildings at Risk Register.

 The house was built in 1684 for Leonard Fosbrooke, originally to an H-plan design with two storeys with parapets and a six-bay entrance front.
-A series of six Leonard Fosbrookes succeeded to the estate, two of whom served as High Sheriff of Derbyshire.
+A series of six Leonard Fosbrookes succeeded to the estate, two of whom served as Sheriff of Derbyshire.
 A new seven-bayed west garden front was constructed in 1726, and in the late 18th century the entrance front was extended by the creation of single-storey wings, each terminating in a pedimented two-storey pavilion.

-The Fosbrookes moved to Ravenstone Hall and in 1826 sold the house to James Sutton of Shardlow, High Sheriff of Derbyshire in 1842.
+The Fosbrookes moved to Ravenstone Hall and in 1826 sold the house to James Sutton of Shardlow, Sheriff of Derbyshire in 1842.

 The house ceased use as a residence and was occupied by Shardlow Hall School from 1911 to 1933.

 More recently it has been used as commercial offices.